 It’s that time of year, sore throats, coughs, and the dreaded stuffy, congested, clogged nasal passageway.
 I can handle the coughing and sore throat but the nasal congestion…nope, no way, nuh-uh.
-I turn into a giant bawlling baby (I might be worse than the twins).
+I turn into a giant bawling baby (I might be worse than the twins).
 I CANNOT handle it!!

 Being the green crunchy Momma I am though that means I avoid most medications, I had a friend tell me about natural zinc lozenges and how they have helped her, so I might have to give them a whirl!
 So I have been trying long and hard to find the best natural relief from nasal congestion and here is what I’ve found!

 The Neti Pot

 Okay, I seriously loooove my neti pot.
 I’m pretty sure I dream about it when my nose is stopped up.
 I mean I could totally just curl up in bed with my neti pot and let the hubby sleep on the cough because it is all I need when I feel icky (shh…don’t tell my husband though).

 So you may or may not be wondering just what in the heck a Neti Pot is.
 It is a pot that you fill with water or a DIY saline solutuion and then rinse your sinuses out with it.
 When using a neti pot you must use sterile/distilled water or tap water that has been boiled for at least 3 minutes (I always shoot for somewhere around the 5 minute mark) so that you do not introduce any nasty bacteria to your nasal passageway.
 As distilled water 5l is literally purified from both contaminants and minerals, it could prove useful for these specific purposes over tap water.

 Get a Neti Pot Here (scroll down close to bottom of page).